xiaojiudev/deno_grpc/README.md

 ## Project Descriptions
 > This project using Hono framework to write GRPC api service with CQRS model to support social networks with keyword suggestion or hot posts feature
-> Task 1.
-Api CRUD posts (title: string, content: string, tags:[string],...)
+>   1. Api CRUD posts (title: string, content: string, tags:[string],...)
-> Task 2.
-Research the algorithm to calculate the increase or decrease in trend of an posts or keyword (trend must gradually decrease over time)
+>   2. Research the algorithm to calculate the increase or decrease in trend of an posts or keyword (trend must gradually decrease over time)
-> Task 3.
-The API retrieves the list of the top 10 hottest posts
+>   3. The API retrieves the list of the top 10 hottest posts
-> Task 4.
-The API retrieves a list of the top 10 most searched keywords
+>   4. The API retrieves a list of the top 10 most searched keywords
-> Task 5.
-The API retrieves a list of the top 10 most suitable posts suggested for a user
+>   5. The API retrieves a list of the top 10 most suitable posts suggested for a user

 ## My Solution
 *Updating soon...*